SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 to create complex control flow structures.
 However, loops and ``switch`` statements can both use the ``break`` statement to end their execution prematurely.
-As a result, it is sometimes useful to be explicit about which loop or ``switch`` statement you would like a ``break`` statement to terminate.
+Therefore, it is sometimes useful to be explicit about which loop or ``switch`` statement you want a ``break`` statement to terminate.
-Similarly, if you have multiple nested loops, it can be useful to be explicit about which loop you would like the ``continue`` statement to continue the execution of.
+Similarly, if you have multiple nested loops, it can be useful to be explicit about which loop the ``continue`` statement should affect.

 To achieve these aims,
 you can mark a loop statement or ``switch`` statement with a :newTerm:`statement label`,